 Pregnancy Health: why Vitamin D and Vitamin k are Important

 Pregnant moms have been told for years to take extra calcium to protect their bones.
-Now, research is showing that it’s also important to get enough fat-soluble vitamins like vitamin D and vitamin K, not only for their effect on calcium metabolism but also for their ability to protect your growing baby.
+In accordance to pregnancy health, research is showing that it’s also important to get enough fat-soluble vitamins like vitamin D and vitamin K, not only for their effect on calcium metabolism but also for their ability to protect your growing baby.

 Pregnancy is hard on a woman’s bones, where about 99 percent of a woman’s calcium is normally stored.
 Throughout pregnancy, calcium is transferred from the mother to the baby, ensuring the developing baby has enough calcium to grow strong bones and develop properly.